KylaFitzpatrick/News_Scrape/README.md

 # News_Scrape

-# Burger

 ### About the app (i.e. what is it doing and why)
- This is burger logger app with MySQL, Node, Express, Handlebars and a homemade ORM.
-This app uses MVC design pattern Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+ This is mongo scraper app with MongoDB, Node, Express, Handlebars, Mongoose and Cheerio.

 ### High-level overview of how the app is organized

-Eat-Da-Vegan- Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

-Each burger in the waiting area also has a Devour it! button.
-When the user clicks it, the burger will move to the right side of the page.

-The app will store every burger in a database, whether devoured or not.
+Mongo Scraper is an app that scrapes articles from the San Francsico Chronicle.
+Users can save the article and add notes the the save article.
+Save articles can also be deleted and cleared.

 ### Instructions on how to run the app

-Run steps 1-4 to play the Eat-Da-Vegan-Burger:
+Run steps 1-4 to play the Mongo Scraper:

-1. Go to burger app
+1. Go to Mongo Scraper app

-2. Enter burger and click Submit button
+2. Click Scrape Articles button

+User options:

+- Click Save article to save article

-3. Click Devour button to eat the burger
+- Click Delete articl button to delete article

+- Click add note to saved article to add note

-4. Click Delete button to burger
+- Click Clear Articles button to clear all scraped articles

 ### Contain a link to a deployed version of the app